pawpperoni/manual-systemd-unit-execution/Documentation/targets.md

 Also all targets can have a **wants directory**, such as */etc/systemd/system/graphical.target.wants* .
-This directory will contain symlinks of services are configured as they are in the **Wants** configuration.
+This directory will contain symlinks of services.
+This services are used as in the **Wants** configuration.
 You can specify services on the **Wants** configuration or on the **wants directory**.